Welcome Back! I cannot believe we are already preparing for back to school!

 Whole group educational goals:

-This month in social skills, we will be working on feelings!
-Learning about feelings helps support emotional regulation and appropriate behavior as we work through not only identifying feelings but how to deal with hard feelings.
-You can support this at home by acknowledging their emotions (for example, I see how happy you are this morning, I know you are frustrated about not being able to go to the park, or I know it can be disappointing when we don’t get our way), and asking them how they are feeling.
-We will be communicating more using the zones in the nightly binder, so please check this area and ask them why they were excited, feeling sick, tired, or happy today!
+This month in social skills, we will be focused on emotional regulation through identification of feelings, determining the size of a problem, and developing a growth mindset.
+You can support this at home by enforcing basic safety rules such as hands and feet to self and sharing with others, acknowledging their emotions (for example, I see how happy you are this morning, I know you are frustrated about not being able to go to the park, or I know it can be disappointing when we don’t get our way), and reminding them that we can all grow from our mistakes.
+It is important to remember that when students are frustrated or cannot regulate their own emotions we should be the calm in their storm rather than contributing to the storm.

 For school wide information, visit http://mendenhall.mysdhc.org/